Definitions & Terminology

 Community Engaged Learning (CEL) combines academic coursework with the application of institutional resources to address challenges facing communities through…

-*Adapted from: Michigan State University – Center for Service-Learning and Civic Engagement Service-Learning Toolkit and Stanford Teaching Commons Community Engaged Learning for Faculty
+*Adapted from: Michigan State University – Center for Community Engaged Learning Service-Learning Toolkit and Stanford Teaching Commons Community Engaged Learning for Faculty

 Visual display of differences between Community Service/Volunteering and Community Engaged Learning